The process of diagnosis is slightly different at the different centres that offer non-invasive regenerative therapies.

 Apollo Spectra Hospitals offer invasive regenerative therapy, which they believe is a better option than the noninvasive ones.
 Dr. G. Thiruvengita Prasad, consultant, trauma and orthopaedics, Apollo Spectra Hospitals, Chennai, says, “We have had procedures to regenerate cartilage cells for a long time now, ever since arthroscopy (a minimally invasive surgical procedure on a joint) came into the picture.
 Non-invasive procedures have been found to encourage the growth of fibro cartilage, as opposed to the necessary hyaline or joint cartilage which is of better quality, when you are looking at the regeneration of cartilage in the case of osteoarthritis.”

 With technological support from Mumbai-based Regenerative Medical Services (RMS) Regrow, Apollo Spectra Hospitals, among other Apollo Hospitals, uses invasive regenerative therapy for osteoarthritis.
 This process involves steps.
 First is a bone marrow cartilage biopsy to harvest precursor cells from the patient.
-Step involves culturing the progenitor cells in a centralized laboratory setting for four to five weeks to obtain the tissue cells.
+The step involves culturing the progenitor cells in a centralized laboratory setting for four to five weeks to obtain the tissue cells.
 In step three, the cells are implanted into the patient in the affected part of the body.

-“In the invasive technique, the cells taken from the person’s own body depending on the area of defect, culture sufficient number of cartilage cells,” says Prasad.
-“From small to large area can be covered with cartilage cells that are cultured.
+“In the invasive technique, the cells taken from the person’s own body depending on the area of the defect, culture sufficient number of cartilage cells,” says Prasad.
+“From small to the large area can be covered with cartilage cells that are cultured.
 This form is much more effective because, one, you cover much more and, two, you can identify specific of cartilage needed and grow that.
 This does not happen in other techniques.”
 People of all ages can benefit from this stem cell therapy, but it has to be understood that the cells needed for ligaments, tendons and bones vary and have to be harvested from the bone marrow or blood.

 While many doctors feel invasive procedures and surgery are better treatment modalities, Mahajan believes that non-invasive therapies should be further explored to capitalise on their positive aspects.